County of Stanislaus Data Breach Lawsuit Investigation

 What personal data was exposed in the County of Stanislaus breach?

-Exposed data includes Social Security numbers.
+Exposed data includes full name and Social Security numbers.

 Can I join a County of Stanislaus data breach lawsuit?